A priori analysis of a tensor ROM for parameter dependent parabolic problems: Approximation estimate

 We define

-There clearly holds $\Lambda_1\ge \Lambda_2\ge\dots\ge \Lambda_N\ge0$, and $\Lambda_1<\infty$ follows from $\sup_{k}\sup\limits_{\balpha\in\cA}\|u_h^k(\balpha)\|_0<\infty$.
+There clearly holds $\Lambda_1\ge \Lambda_2\ge\dots\ge \Lambda_N\ge0$, and $\Lambda_1<\infty$ follows from $\sup_{\MO{n}}\sup\limits_{\balpha\in\cA}\|u_h^n(\balpha)\|_0<\infty$.

-\begin{remark}[$\Lambda_\ell$ vs $\sigma(\Phi_{\rm pod})$-s]\rm A standard analysis of a Galerkin POD--ROM with reduced dimension $\ell$ involves the quantity $\sum\limits_{i>\ell+1} \sigma_i^2(\Phi_{\rm pod})$ on the right-hand side of an error estimate.
-When applied to parametrized problems, this quantity has a close connection to the Kolmogorov $\ell$-width of the parameterized manifold of solutions, cf., e.g.,~\cite{bachmayr2017kolmogorov,unger2019kolmogorov}.
-In contrast, $\Lambda_\ell$ are similarly related to the maximum Kolmogorov $\ell$-width of solution manifolds for \emph{fixed} parameter values.
-If the variation of solution with respect to parameters is strong, one may expect $\Lambda_\ell$ will be much smaller than $h^d \Delta t \sum\limits_{i>\ell+1} \sigma_i^2(\Phi_{\rm pod})$ . \end{remark}
+\begin{remark}[$\Lambda_\ell$ vs {the singular values of $\Phi_{\rm pod}$}]\rm A standard analysis of a Galerkin POD--ROM with reduced dimension $\ell$ involves the quantity $\sum\limits_{i>\ell} \sigma_i^2(\Phi_{\rm pod})$ on the right-hand side of an error estimate. {It can be characterized through the best approximation of observed states by an $\ell$-dimensional subspace of $V_h$ in the following sense:

+where $ \rP_{W}$ is the $L^2$-orthogonal projector on $W$. } This quantity has a close connection to the Kolmogorov $\ell$-width of the parameterized manifold of solutions, cf., e.g.,~\cite{bachmayr2017kolmogorov,unger2019kolmogorov}.
+In contrast, $\Lambda_{\ell+1}$ corresponds to the best possible approximation, maximized over $\cA$, of a \emph{single} trajectory in an $\ell$-dimensional subspace of $V_h$.
+The best approximation may vary depending on $\balpha$: \footnote{For completeness we include the proof.
+For a fixed $\balpha\in\cA$, we have thanks to \eqref{LambdaSigma} and the Eckart-Young theorem: